What We Do

 But it is not just our planet that suffers when forests are destroyed.
 As forests are home to over eighty per cent of terrestrial biodiversity, deforestation of key tropical forests could lead to the loss of as many as 100 species a day.
 And, with more than 1 billion people directly dependent on forests for fuel, housing and nourishment, the fate of our forests may determine our own fate as well.

-The WWF Forest and Climate Programme is committed to realizing the conservation and livelihood benefits of REDD+.
+WWF is committed to realizing the conservation and livelihood benefits of REDD+ through their work on forest and climate issues.

 REDD+ should not only be recognized at the global level, but should also be defined and owned at the national level by tropical forest countries, and at the local level by the very communities that will most directly experience its impact.